Chelsea were the better team against Tottenham – Oliseh | Goal.com

 Frank Lampard’s side were the dominant team in the encounter and Oliseh singled out the two-goal hero for praise as the most outstanding player on the pitch.

-Later in the second half, the game was disturbed by alleged racist abuse towards Antonio Rudiger later in the second-half and the former Nigeria coach has condemned the behaviour from fans in the stands.
+Later in the second half, the game was disturbed by alleged racist abuse towards Antonio Rudiger and the former Nigeria coach has condemned the behaviour from the stands.

 “Such a dominant exhibition of proactive football by Chelsea vs Tottenham, epitomized by this exceptional player in Willian,” Oliseh tweeted.